sevagh/umx.cpp/README.md

 It uses [libnyquist](https://github.com/ddiakopoulos/libnyquist) to load audio files, the [ggml](https://github.com/ggerganov/ggml) file format to serialize the PyTorch weights of `umxhq` and `umxl` to a binary file format, and [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) (+ OpenMP) to implement the inference of Open-Unmix.

+The float32 weights of UMX are quantized to uint16 during the conversion to the binary ggml format.
+The size on disk for umx.cpp's weights files are therefore ~50% of the original weights (216MB vs. 432MB for umxl, 68MB vs. 136MB for umxhq), with identical BSS results.

 ## Performance

 The demixed output wav files (and their SDR score) of the main program [`umx.cpp`](./umx.cpp) are mostly identical to the PyTorch models (with the post-processing Wiener-EM step disabled):